kb9zzw/dotfiles/README.md

 This is my `dotfiles`.
 There are many like it, but this one is mine.

-My dotfiles are installed in a simple way using rsync.
+My dotfiles are installed and managed with Git.

 **WARNING** This is my personal collection of dotfiles.
 You're welcome to use it, but I don't recommend using it as-is or without understanding